Kamala Harris kick-starts presidential run pushing 'Medicare for All,' free education

 "I'm running to fight for an America where the economy works for working people," Harris says in prepared remarks obtained by Fox News.
 "I am running to declare, once and for all, that health care is a fundamental right, and to deliver that right with 'Medicare for All.'
 To declare education is a fundamental right, and we will guarantee that right with universal pre-k and debt-free college."

+In a kickoff rally in front of City Hall in her hometown of Oakland, Harris slammed President Trump's planned border wall as "a medieval vanity project" and criticized the administration for its hardline immigration policy.

-Speaking in her hometown of Oakland, Harris' remarks cast the United States as being at "an inflection point in its history," and claim "the American Dream and our American democracy are under attack and on the line like never before."
+Harris cast the United States as being at "an inflection point in its history," and claim "the American Dream and our American democracy are under attack and on the line like never before."

 KAMALA HARRIS' CAREER, FROM CALIFORNIA DISTRICT ATTORNEY TO THE SENATE